epsilon537/boxlambda/docs/forth-glossary.md

         =               ( x1 x2 -- flag )
 ```

-Double-Comparisions:            They perform the same for double numbers.
+Double-Comparisons:            They perform the same for double numbers.

 ```
         du>             ( ud1 ud2 -- flag )